NEO White Paper

 Distributed Storage Protocol: NeoFS

-NeoFS is a distributed storage protocol that utilizes Distributed Hash Table technology.
+NeoFS is a distributed storage protocol that utilizes Distributed Hash Table (DHT) technology.
 NeoFS indexes the data through file content (Hash) rather than file path (URI).
 Large files will be divided into fixed-size data blocks that are distributed and stored in many different nodes.

 The main problem with this type of system is the need to find a balance between redundancy and reliability.
 NeoFS plans to solve this contradiction by means of token incentives and the establishment of backbone nodes.
 Users can choose the reliability requirements of the file.
 Files with low reliability requirements can be stored and accessed for free or almost free.
 Stable and reliable services for files with high reliability requirement will be provided by backbone nodes.